Platoniq/wilder-journal/_articles/en/ernesto-ganuza.md

 **C. Given your experience designing and carrying out participatory processes, is there any participatory process in Spain that has particularly caught your attention?**

 E: I find all the processes I have created fascinating, each one is unique because it depends on factors such as participants, funders and available resources.
 A deliberative process always generates a special energy because you create a group that discusses a very specific topic for a long time.
 This raises a lot of barriers and, in the end, people become empowered.

+{% quote { "author": "Ernesto Ganuza" } %}A deliberative process always generates a special energy because you create a group that discusses a very specific topic for a long time.
+This raises a lot of barriers and, in the end, people become empowered. {% endquote %}

 My first big process was in 2008, in Andalusia, on water.
 It brought together 150 people from different parts of the region, who discussed public policies related to water.

 **C: Talking about the participants, in a deliberative process people are usually selected by lottery, do you think this is a good way to achieve representativeness?**